Superchain Configuration

 Severity: High

-Existing recovery runbooks would not function as expected if the SuperchainConfig
+Existing recovery runbooks would not function as expected if the SuperchainConfig prevented one

 of these actors from triggering the pause as needed.